Gruntfuggly/todo-tree/README.md

 **todo-tree.ripgrep.ripgrepMaxBuffer** (`200`)<br/>
 By default, the ripgrep process will have a buffer of 200KB.
 However, this is sometimes not enough for all the tags you might want to see.
 This setting can be used to increase the buffer size accordingly.

+**todo-tree.ripgrep.usePatternFile** (`true`)<br/>
+A pattern file is used with ripgrep by default.
+If you experience issues with deleting the pattern file, set this to false to use the legacy method of providing the regex to ripgrep.

 **todo-tree.tree.hideTreeWhenEmpty** (`true`)<br/>
 Normally, the tree is removed from the explorer view if nothing is found.
 Set this to false to keep the view present.